-It is an oft-stated cliche that those who do not learn from history are doomed to repeat it.
-A cliche, yes, but a true one.
+It is an oft-stated cliche that those who do not learn from history are doomed to repeat it — a cliche, yes, but a true one.
 A study of history allows one a certain perspective over the times in which they live.
 And while it doesn’t provide predictive powers for the future, it does offer some insight into how things might go a little further down the line.

 What’s more, the past is so different from today that it can offer meaningful insights into how arbitrary our own way of life is in the present.
 The past, as they say, is a different country.
 For those who cannot see different customs through travel can get a similar education by learning about the past and how differently things were done then.